Low Price as a Differentiator for Cybersecurity Products

 When Security Strengthens a Product Ecosystem

 One way to stand out in a mature, crowded market is with price.
-Microsoft has done this by offering Windows Defender and its predecessor Security Essentials for free.
-Microsoft's objective was to strengthen the security of Windows, increasing the use of its operating system and the products running on top of it.
-In this case, Microsoft didn't worry about commoditizing consumer endpoint security products, because this wasn't where Microsoft wanted to make money.
+Microsoft did this by offering Security Essentials for free, then building its successor Windows Defender directly into the operating system.
+The strategy worked: Defender now consistently performs well in independent tests, and most Windows users rely on it as their primary protection.
+Microsoft didn’t worry about commoditizing consumer endpoint security products, because this wasn’t where Microsoft wanted to make money.

 In these examples, commodity security products are treated as loss leaders, and are positioned as a baseline component for other products or services.